mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 Thi said, "If it's nothing to you, we'd like to prove that for ourselves."

-From the darkness a number of blue lights appeared one-by-one, with blackened spears in their hands.
+From the darkness a number of blue lights appeared one-by-one, surrounding us with blackened spears in their hands.
+Laen and Boon began to growl, but I raised my hands to them to calm them.

-"Guardians," I whispered to myself.
+"The Guardians," I whispered to myself.

-They easily outnumbered Shinna's crew, and thi found haeself in a trap that I didn't know I had set.
-But suddenly I felt immensely vulnerable being at the center of all of this, and still close to Shinna.
-I saw hae looking at me with hungry eyes, calculating hae next move as if it might be hae last.
+They easily outnumbered Shinna's crew, blocking them from moving forward.
+But suddenly, I realized my role in this and I felt immensely vulnerable.
+I saw Shinna looking at me with hungry eyes, calculating hae next move as if it might be hae last.
+From the corner of my eye, I glanced at Setre who saw Shinna drawing hae sword, but hesitated to move her blade from Annu's neck.
+Shinna leapt toward me, but I had reached for Annu to put myself between hae and Setre's blade and was no longer where I had been before.
+Shinna clutched the air, stumbling to the ground and brushing my leg with hae free hand, hae fingers narrowly catching my ankle.
+I fell before I made it to Annu and clawed the frosted ground to get away.
+A growling sound rang out, and then a cry of pain as Shinna's hand released its grip on my ankle.
+Setre lowered her spear and I clutched tightly to Annu.
+Upon the ground lie Shinna bracing hae sword hand with streaks of blood and water down hae arm, and Laen with his shadow eyes standing between hae and hae sword.
+I did not know where the hit had landed, but Laen knew that he had done the right thing.

+Setre grabbed the bloodied sword from off the ground and read the inscription.

+"Shinna um Rudjan, eh?"
+Setre said rhetorically.
+"You think you're a captain just caus you have a fancy sword?
+You're lucky I missed your right heart."

+She took a look at the rest of the crew, unmoving and unsure of what to do.

+"I won't be so sloppy with you lot.
+Now turn your asses around and get out of here."

+"Wait," I said to her, "They only came for food."

+"They don't need to threaten us for food," she said.

+"How were they to know that?"

+She looked them

 <!--
   - If Linyu, Annu and the Saffas go to the hideout, it would be like part2 all over again